Request a Program

 And what we can do about it

-This program defines “rape culture” and examines the ways that we have adapted to living in one.
-Participants explore the roles of popular media, consumer culture, politics, and criminal justice in perpetuating rape culture and work together to answer the question: what can we do about it?
+This program defines “rape culture” and examines the ways that we have adapted to living within it.
+Participants explore the roles of popular media, consumer culture, politics, and criminal justice in perpetuating rape culture and work together to answer the question: What can we do about it?

 Sexual Harassment